ecstatic-morse/maxis/README.md

 The solver must be built by a compiler with c++14 support and depends on boost.
 This means at least clang-3.5 or gcc-5.

-If DEBUG is defined during compilation, the solver will log the state of the population every few thousand iterations.
+The solver will log the state of the population every few thousand iterations.
 Object files will be put in the build directory, and the executable will appear in the bin directory.
 You may need to edit the Makefile to point your compiler to the boost header files on your system.

 Run `bin/graph --help` for usage information.
 The `--file` option can be passed positionally to the executable.